Curly Howard: Prime years

 On several occasions, Moe Howard was convinced that rising star Lou Costello (a close friend of Shemp's) was stealing material from his brother.
 Costello was known to acquire prints of the Stooges' films from Columbia Pictures on occasion, presumably to study him.
 Inevitably, Curly Howard's routines would appear in Abbott and Costello feature films, much to Moe's chagrin.
-(It did not help that Columbia Pictures president Harry Cohn would not allow the Stooges to make feature-length films like contemporaries Laurel and Hardy, the Marx Brothers, the Ritz Brothers, and Abbott and Costello.)

 Curly was the only "third Stooge" who never made a series of his short films without Moe or Larry, either before joining the Stooges or after leaving.
 Shemp Howard, Joe Besser, and Joe DeRita (referred to during his tenure with the Stooges as "Curly-Joe") each starred as solo comedians in theatrical short subjects.